Friday, 9 December 2011

 Home made mince pies – it’s so easy

-My co blog writer, Patrick beat me to it this year last weekend when he made homemade mincemeat.
-He rang me to say: ‘It's Saturday night, yes, but I was totally in the mood to make this mincemeat from Grandma Abson's Traditional Baking.
+My co blog writer, Patrick made homemade mincemeat this weekend : ‘It's Saturday night, yes, but I was totally in the mood to make this mincemeat from Grandma Abson's Traditional Baking.
 This will become mince pies in a week or two.
-Can't wait, but for now the scent of the fruit and nutmeg is beautiful....’
+Can't wait, but just now, the scent of the fruit and nutmeg is beautiful....’

 1 ½ lb apples